 I am like a god, said Daedalus, a maker of things.
 I am the architect, I shaped the Labyrinth, and I made you.

-The boy shivered in those loose feathers, the badly stitched wax clung to his skin, his soft white delicate skin, not prone to conditions such as these.
+The boy shivered in those loose feathers.
+The badly stitched wax clung to his skin, his soft white delicate skin not prone to conditions like these.

-Now move! commanded Daedalus, as if speaking life into an inanimate object, a Pinocchio for heaven's sake!... tjoh?
+Now move! commanded Daedalus, as if speaking life into an inanimate object, a Pinocchio for heaven's sake!

 Icarus took a step forward, lifted his arms, distributed the weight evenly, and slowly felt power rise in him again.
 His staggered steps soon turned into jogs.
 Within moments he paced around the room.
-He did eventually look like a bird, but more like those goofy creatures that remain flightless, flapping about without lift, how unfortunate – eish!...
+He did eventually look like a bird, but more like those goofy creatures that remain flightless, flapping about without lift.
+How unfortunate it all looked.

 Stop, said Daedalus, stop right there.
 A smile crept, curving the corner of his mouth weirdly.
 He knew what had been missing.